Skip to main content

 Ans: Submarines are 'independent' underwater vessels.
 But Submersibles are 'dependent' watercrafts of a mother ship.

-Submersibles are launched underwater from the mother ship for a fixed duration, and they should come back to the vessel in time to re-enegrise or re-equip themselves.
-The Submarines, on the other hand, are full-fledged and have a more effective propellant system
+Submersibles are launched underwater from the mother ship for a fixed duration, and they should come back to the vessel in time to re-energize or re-equip themselves.
+The Submarines, on the other hand, are full-fledged and have a more effective propellant system.

 Comments